 - Kingdan X10's ability is Self Defense, which means using the nearest person as a shield while she screams frightened.

 - Doublas M2's Mouth Beams are pretty useless.
-Best show in episode 1 where Gre-chan uses her sword to cut it into pieces!
+Best shown in episode 1 where Gre-chan uses her sword to cut it into pieces!

 - Calling Your Attacks: But of course.
 Team Z even calls out "Not-A-Rocket Punch" when they simultaneously punch Glossam X2 in the face.